ibinti/bugvm-ios/README.md

 ./gradlew sim
 ```

-Install the app to the iPhone
+Install the app to the iPhone or iPad
  ```
- ./gradlew device
+ ./gradlew dev
  ```